ElenaSoshina/CustomHooks/README.md

 Tracks the current width and height of the browser window (viewport) and updates the values whenever the window is resized.

+### `useWindowScroll`

+Custom React hook, which tracks the window scroll position and allows you to programmatically scroll the window to specific positions.